MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 #### Rendering WebView2 in framework and non-framework applications

 If you're using a UI framework for your application, you should use the corresponding WebView2 element for that UI framework.
-If you aren't using a UI framework for your application (for example, Win32, React Native, etc.) or your UI framework doesn't have a WebView2 element, then the developer will need to create `CoreWebView2Controller` and render it into the desired application.
+If you aren't using a UI framework for your application (for example, Win32, React Native, etc.) or your UI framework doesn't have a WebView2 element, you'll have to create `CoreWebView2Controller` and render it into the desired application.

+> [!NOTE]
- If your application UI is built using `DirectComposition` or `Windows.UI.Composition`, then you should use `CoreWebView2CompositionController`, otherwise you should use `CoreWebView2Controller`.
+> If your application's UI is built using `DirectComposition` or `Windows.UI.Composition`, then you should use `CoreWebView2CompositionController`, otherwise you should use `CoreWebView2Controller`.

-`CoreWebView2Controller` properties and methods:
+The `CoreWebView2Controller` properties and methods:

 ##### [.NET/C#](#tab/dotnetcsharp)